BGmot/zabbix-latest-data/README.md

 Files in this repository fix the problem to some extent.

+### Changes
+Find all the changes in zabbix-latest-data.diff.

 ### Installation
 On the server where your Zabbix WebUI installed execute following.
 ```